Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Abstract

 \section{Abstract}

-Quantum Chromodynamics (QCD) admits a topological \(\theta\)-term that violates Charge-Parity (CP) symmetry, yet experimental indicate that \(\theta\) is nearly zero.
-To investigate this discrepancy in a controlled setting, we derive the Hamiltonian representation of the QCD Lagrangian and construct its \((1{+}1)\)-dimensional Schwinger-model analogue.
-By encoding fermionic and gauge degrees of freedom into qubits using the Jordan-Wigner and quantum-link schemes, we obtain a compact Pauli Hamiltonian that retains the relevant topological vacuum structure.
-Ground states are prepared using a feedback-based quantum optimization protocol, enabling numerical evaluation of the vacuum energy \(E_0(\theta)\) on a few-qubit simulator.
-Our results show a displaced vacuum at nonzero \(\theta\) in agreement with strong-interaction expectations, and demonstrate that introducing a dynamical axion field drives the system toward \(\theta=0\), thereby realizing the Peccei-Quinn mechanism within a minimal quantum simulation.
-These results illustrate how quantum hardware can examine symmetry violation and its dynamical resolution in gauge theories.
+Quantum Chromodynamics (QCD) admits a topological $\bar{\theta}$ term that violates charge-parity ($CP$) symmetry, yet experiments indicate that $\bar{\theta}$ is extremely small.
+To investigate this problem in a controlled setting, we derive a Hamiltonian formulation of QCD through a $(1+1)$-dimensional Schwinger-model analogue.
+Fermionic and gauge degrees of freedom are encoded into qubits using Jordan-Wigner and quantum-link mappings, yielding a compact Pauli Hamiltonian that preserves the essential topological vacuum structure.
+Ground states are prepared using a feedback-based quantum optimization protocol, providing access to the vacuum energy on few-qubit simulators.
+We observe vacuum minima at $\bar{\theta}=0$ and $2\pi$, consistent with the continuum QCD expectations within the accessible regime.
+Upon coupling to a dynamical axion field, the system relaxes to $\theta_{\rm eff}=0$, realizing the Peccei-Quinn mechanism within a minimal quantum simulation.
+These results demonstrate how quantum simulation can probe $CP$ violation and its dynamical resolution in gauge theories.